Workers Comp Lawyers in Columbia

 Do I get reimbursed for my travel expenses when I go to the doctor?

 You can be reimbursed for travel for doctor’s appointments if the round-trip travel is more than ten miles from your home.
 As of August 23, 2004, the Commission also approved allowance for trips to the pharmacy if the round-trip distance is more than ten miles from your home.
 The mileage rate is the allowable rate for South Carolina employees for mileage.

 Contact Our Work-Related Injury Lawyers Today

-If you have been injured on the job in Columbia, you likely have many questions about this process.
-While South Carolina law provides the avenues for compensation for workplace injuries, the process of filing for the benefits can be complicated and confusing for employees.
-The experienced Columbia Workers Comp Lawyers can help you navigate through the deadlines and denials in these claims.
+If you have been injured on the job in Columbia, SC you likely have many questions about this claim filing process.
+While South Carolina law provides avenues for compensation for workplace injuries, the process of filing for the benefits can be complicated and confusing for employees.
+The experienced Columbia workers comp lawyers can help you navigate through the deadlines and denials in these claims.
 Let the Strom Law Firm and Pete Strom focus on the benefits, lost wages, and payment of your medical expenses so you can focus on a full recovery and getting back to work.

 If you have questions or concerns about your workers’ compensation claim, call the Strom Law Firm at (803) 252-4800 to schedule a free consultation and case review.